In this post, you will see knitting tips for beginners for those of you who have just started your knitting journey.

 There is no right or wrong knitting needle size but for your first knitting projects, big straight needles are the best choice.

-Circular needles look very interesting but are not ideal if you are just starting out.
+Circular needles look very interesting but are not ideal if you are just starting out, plus a circular knitting pattern is not ideal for a beginner.

 Also if you can choose wooden needles instead of metal this is better as it’s harder for your stitches to slip.